The Designers Republic

 Part of a series of posters for Wip3out.

 The Designers Republic is a British graphic design studio based in Sheffield, England, founded in 1986 by Ian Anderson and Nick Phillips.
 They are best known for electronic music logos, album artwork, and anti-establishment aesthetics, embracing "brash consumerism and the uniform style of corporate brands".
 Work by tDR is held in the permanent collections of the Museum of Modern Art and the Victoria and Albert Museum.

-The studio in its larger form closed in January 2009, with Anderson stating it would continue in a more "slimline" form.
+The studio closed in January 2009.
+Anderson said that it would continue in a more "slimline" form.

 Style

 Work by the Designers Republic generally is viewed as "playful and bright" and considered Maximum-minimalist, mixing images from Japanese anime and subvertised corporate logos with a postmodern tendency towards irony.
 It often features statements/slogans such as "Work Buy Consume Die", "Robots Build Robots", "Customized Terror", "Buy nothing, pay now", and "Made in the Designers Republic".
 They also celebrated their northern roots with phrases like "Made in the Designers Republic, North of Nowhere" and "SoYo" (referring to Sheffield's county of South Yorkshire) – affirming they were not from London's design community in Soho.